Choose an electricity or gas retailer and know what to do if things go wrong.

 Smart meters

 A smart meter is an electronic meter that accurately and continuously records your electricity consumption data.
 It sends the information back to your retailer in real time, so you don’t need to have your meter read.
-Smart meters are all being installed free of charge across New Zealand.
+Most consumers already have a smart meter installed at their property.

 As the information smart meters collect is personal data, retailers need to comply with the information privacy principles in the Privacy Act when collecting and handling that data.